 Interactions with Target Audience

-Thanks to digital marketing, the way B2C companies interact with their target audience today is completely different from earlier.
+Thanks to digital marketing, the way B2C companies interact with their target audience today is completely different from past years.

 Now, interactions between companies and their customers are ongoing through social media channels, loyalty programs, memberships, and other perks.